ianharrier/dockback/README.md

 * `share_username` User who has read/write access to `share_remote_path`.
 * `share_password` Alphanumeric password for `share_username`.
 * `share_domain` Domain name for `share_username`.
 This variable is optional; leave blank if not in a domain environment.
-* `share_mount_point` Path at which `share_remote_path` will be mounted.
-Will be created if it does not already exist.
-Should not contain spaces (unescaped spaces might work but are untested).
 * `email_enabled` Whether email notifications are sent on script completion.
 Valid options are 'true' and 'false'.
 * `email_server` FQDN of SMTP relay.
 * `email_port` Port on which SMTP relay listens.